iterami/SnowyMountains.htm/README.md

-A painting of snowy mountains behind a forest of pine trees.
+A randomized painting of snowy mountains behind a forest of pine trees.